simonescaccia/IoTProject/Evaluation.md

 + One message from the CHIEF to the FORK childs
 + One message from the FORK to the FORK childs
 + One message from the FORK to the BRANCH childs

+4. If a leak is detected, the system will send a message to the cloud to notify the user

+### Irrigation Algorithm:

+1. Check if the soil is dry:
+2. If the soil is dry, open the solenoid valve
+3. Check if the soil is wet:
+4. If the soil is wet, close the solenoid valve

+### Management of the water flow Algorithm:

+1. From the cloud, send a message to the BRANCH MCUs to close the solenoid valves

+### Monitoring of the water flow Algorithm:

+1. From the CHIEF MCUs, send periodically a message to the cloud to update the water flow consumed

 ## Embedded Devices Performances